electrode-io/car-buying/instructions.md

   ![alt text][user2]

   Congratulations!
 You've finished the main focus of today's workshop.
-Now its time to try by your own :-)
+Now its time to try some coding your own :-)

-  ## Try your own
+  ## Going on your own

   Now, you are planning to build a dealer view.
-From what you've already learned above about how to store the vehicles inventory and display to car inventory page, let's have some practice on storing transactions data for transactions page.
+From what you've already learned above on how to store the vehicles inventory and displaying to car inventory page, let's have some practice on storing transactions data for transactions page.

   Here is what you will build:
   ![alt text][transaction-history2]